 In most cases, symptoms last between four to seven days, but can last longer.
 Some people experience no symptoms, but they can still pass the infection on to others.

 How do I get tested?

-You can get tested for shigella by taking a stool (shit) sample.
+You can get tested for shigella by taking a stool (faeces) sample.